garretttautkus/IS565_Creation/README.md

 If the script is not run as root, it displays an error message and exits with an exit code of 1, indicating an unsuccessful execution.

-# Function to change all passwords
+# Function to change all passwords (OCTOBER CREATION)
 ```
 change_all_passwords() {
   local new_password="$1"